torvalds/linux/Documentation/timers/timekeeping.rst

 The purpose of the clock source is to provide a timeline for the system that tells you where you are in time.
-For example issuing the command 'date' on a Linux system will eventually read the clock source to determine exactly what time it is.
+For example issuing the command 'date' on a GNU/Linux system will eventually read the clock source to determine exactly what time it is.

 Typically the clock source is a monotonic, atomic counter which will provide